KISMET-INC/pets_connect/DOCUMENTATION.md

 Because the page refreshes to load the modal with the correct image informatin i needed a way to tell the application when to have the modal fade in and when to have it pop on (in order to simulate a static chat within the modal)
 ### Solution
 I sent a variable through the application that tells the application wheter it needs to load the modal with a fade or not.
 When returning from the the process of adding a comment it adds the no fade trigger into the url so that when the window opens the modal knows it is a nofade.
 When the user clicks off of the modal, the fade is turned back on for the next selection.
+### Problem BULLETIN CHAT [1/1/21]
+Once again the reloading breaking the flow of the UI when posting and deleting omments from the bulletin board
+### Solution
+Added the comments through an Iframe so that when a comment is added or removed it doesnt reload the person back to the top.
+The user stays put to add or delete more comments where they are.
+NOTE: Not the most memory efficient solution as it has to load and Iframe and the IFRAMEs css for every post on the bulletin board.
+I am looking into ways to solve this problem in a more efficient manner.
 ***
 # What I Wish I Had Done Differently
 - Mapped out the responsive wireframe design before building the project